mid2SUPAERO/GMO4EFTD/Codes/README.md

 The databases are inside the folder "data"

-The figures are saved inside the folder "results"
+The figures are saved inside the folders "figures*"

+The trained VAE is stored at the folder "results"

 The folder "src" contains some python packages codes such as the material encoder or the Finite Element Solver